ZihShuen/FYP/README.md

     5. Every parameter values is compiled and saved into localized folders as "data_results.txt"
     6. Every graph plotted is saved into their respective localized folders as .png file

-Two seperate test runs are then conducted with the model states with the best performance scores - highest validation F1 score and smallest validation loss.
-Similarly, the test results are then printed and saved in the same file that is collating the model output parameter values in "data_results.txt"
+Two seperate test runs are then conducted with the model states with the best performance scores of having the highest f1 score and smallest validation loss.
+Similarly, the test results are then printed and saved and compiled into "data_results.txt"

 With all the values of the training, validation saved into a localized folder, we would be able to easily plot the combined graphs that we need to conclude our experiments and choose the best performing model for our dataset.